Teichlab/starters/README.md

     * Shuang Li (sl37)
 * Send the following email to servicedesk (at sanger.ac.uk), with your admin person on CC for approval:
 ```
-Please add me to Unix group team205, and LSF group teichlab.
+Please add me to Unix group team205.
 Please create an iRODS account for me, and then pass this ticket to ISG to add me to iRODS group team205#archive.
 ```
 * Make a GitHub account if you don't have one.
 Please ensure that you fill in your full name in the account details for ease of identification.
 Then do the following:
   * Email cellgeni (at sanger.ac.uk), specifying your GitHub user name and the fact that you're from Teichlab, asking for access to JupyterHub.
 Once granted access, go to https://jhub.cellgeni.sanger.ac.uk/ and select the Teichlab image from the list after logging in with your GitHub account.
 Enjoy an environment packed full of relevant analysis packages pre-installed for you, just select `teichlab` from the quickstart launch thing when creating notebooks.